“Home is not just the place where you happen to be born. It’s the place where you become yourself.”

 Private sphere, public sphere.
 For centuries, a woman’s place was inside the house, doing the house’s work.
 The result measured her skills, virtue, and selflessness.
 For the “man of the house,” home was only sanctuary, never a proving ground.

-All this is cisgender and old school, of course, and supposedly over.
+All this is cisgender and old school and supposedly over.
 Yet women my age still experience a secret thrill every time a male partner starts the dishwasher, changes the bedlinens or scrubs the floor unbidden.
 “It’s foreplay,” therapists tell husbands playfully.
-And though mine cleans far more thoroughly than I do (if company is coming), he is as carefree as a college kid, while I, cooking and tending and fussing, am the housemother.
+And though mine cleans far more thoroughly than I do (if company is coming), he lives here as carefree as a college kid, while I, cooking and tending and fussing, am the housemother.

 • • •